 We have introduced new measures to improve the distribution of PPE, including a single point of contact for all health boards to manage local PPE supply and distribution, and an email address for NHS staff to contact if they do not have what they need.
 This is covid-19-health-PPE@gov.scot.
 It will be monitored continuously and allow us to act to resolve any specific supply issues more quickly.

 A helpline has also been set up for registered social care providers having problems accessing PPE, with extra staff to prepare orders for social care, additional delivery drivers, longer delivery hours and use of more external delivery companies to increase capacity.

 Who needs to wear a facemask?

 Different countries have taken varying approaches to their recommendations on whether members of the public should wear facemasks.
-The World Health Organisation advises that people should only wear a mask if they are ill with COVID-19 symptoms (especially coughing) or looking after someone who may have COVID-19 but on 5 June it published new advice saying that if there is widespread community transmission, and especially in settings where physical distancing cannot be maintained, governments should encourage the general public to wear a fabric mask.
+The World Health Organisation had advised that people should only wear a mask if they are ill with COVID-19 symptoms (especially coughing) or looking after someone who may have COVID-19 but on 5 June it published new advice saying that if there is widespread community transmission, and especially in settings where physical distancing cannot be maintained, governments should encourage the general public to wear a fabric mask.